 Biography and narrative tell us what is important to people affected by life-limiting illness.
 Narrative methods offer a broad approach to experience, whilst biographical methods, including oral history, life story, autobiography and reminiscence, focus on specific issues and personal identity.
 Stories told at the end of life give insight into illness experience, they are frequently used in qualitative research and have potential to inform policy and practice.
 First-hand accounts communicate personal truths and understandings of illness and care and the extent to which medical and societal forces influence how individuals view themselves, and how they are viewed by others.10 credits

-The module builds on the study undertaken in year one and two of the programme (NURU 146) and will explore the challenges facing health and social care in the 21st century in greater depth.
+The module builds on the study undertaken in year one and two of the programme (NURU 146) and will explore the challenges facing health in the 21st century in greater depth.
 Topics covered will include: commissioning and the potential risks to service delivery, the personalisation and self directed support agenda, persisting health inequalities, economic pressures, management of scarce resources, demographic challenges, health promotion strategy in hard to reach groups, the need for evidence based interventions and their cost implications, consumerism and the market in health care.20 credits

 - Ethics in Practice